 Your Warner dentist will recommend the mouth guard most suited to protect you.
 An effective mouth guard is comfortable, tear-resistant, durable and simple to clean, and does not restrict breathing or speech.

 Advantages Of A Custom-Made Mouth Guard

 It can be difficult to convince athletes, particularly young ones, to wear mouth guards.
 They find them awkward or uncomfortable.
-But a custom fitted mouth guard has a comfort level that is dramatically improved.
+But a custom-fitted mouthguard has a comfort level that is dramatically improved.
 Stock over-the-counter guards are, bulky, cumbersome, and uncomfortable.
 Also, custom guards can be customised!

-If an athlete is concerned about their play, it’s worth noting that research shows that in some cases a custom fitted guard can improve athletic performance.
+If an athlete is concerned about their play, it’s worth noting that research shows that in some cases a custom-fitted guard can improve athletic performance.
 How?
 Some evidence shows that mouthpieces can help keep athletes from post-workout levels of high cortisol, which breaks down protein.

 And unlike other guards, a custom mouth guard doesn’t move around in the mouth and obstruct breathing.
 Because athletes can breathe properly and not have oxygen intake impeded by a clunky piece of plastic, they can feel confident in their performance and endurance.

 For maximum protection, custom mouth guards are pretty much the only choice.
-Due to their customised fit for each individual athlete, they offer the best defense against potential injuries to teeth as well as gums and orthodontic hardware.
+Due to their customised fit for each individual athlete, they offer the best defence against potential injuries to teeth as well as gums and orthodontic hardware.